elastos/Elastos.ELA.MiscTools/docs/arbiter/elastos-arbiter-config-update.md

 - Configure the arbiter config.json file to support a new sidechain.

 Note: Before upgrading, please ensure the following ports are open: 20650, 20652, 20656, 20658, 20659

+ECO sidechain ：The ports and types that need to be opened are as follows:

+ECO-Bootnode：       | udp type      ｜ 20650

+ECO-Oracle：         | TCP type      ｜ 20652

+ECO                  | TCP type      | 20656

+ECO                  | TCP+UDP type  | 20658

+ECO                  | TCP  type     | 20659
 ## Automatic upgrade using node.sh

 1. Log in to the server